 Jeremy Coote MA Status (Curator and Joint Head of Collections)

 Jeremy has led research and teaching on the Museum’s collections for twenty years, and has published extensively on them.
 Having conducted fieldwork in South Sudan in the 1980s, he has written influentially in the areas of African art and aesthetics, Pacific studies, and collections history.

-Clare Harris MA PhD (Curator for Asia & Associate Professor, School of Anthropology)
+Clare Harris MA PhD (Curator for Asia & Professor of Visual Anthropology, School of Anthropology)

 Clare has held a joint post as Curator for Asia at the Pitt Rivers Museum and Reader in Visual Anthropology at the School of Anthropology and Museum Ethnography since 1998.
 She has published extensively in the area of Tibetan art and history, most recently The Museum on the Roof of the World: Art, Politics and the Representation of Tibet (University of Chicago Press, 2013), as well as developing an innovative web project on the Museum’s Tibetan photograph collection, The Tibet Album.
 Clare is a Fellow of Magdalen College, Oxford.